ARTICLE Philip Saich

 Internal glazing can provide a stunning point of interest as well as a source of light channelled from a room above.
 Adding a strategically placed glass floor or ceiling can lighten the floor below and generate a talking point for guests, while a double-height kitchen or living room can be spectacular.

-Usually the domain of Victorian and Edwardian properties, fanlights are a great way to lighten a hallway without reducing privacy or making the property less secure.
-If your hallway appears dark and boxlike, a fanlight will without doubt make it look more airy and inviting, and if you’re planning a new build there are lots of creative over-door solutions available.
+Fanlights are a great way to lighten a hallway without reducing privacy or making the property less secure.
+If your hallway appears dark and boxlike, a fanlight will, without doubt, make it look airier and inviting, and if you’re planning a new build there are lots of creative over-door solutions available.

 If a glass floor is unachievable, an open tread staircase can help to increase the level of light between each floor.
 Various design options such as rising, helical or zig-zag can create a wow factor, and a glass balustrade can take the staircase to a new level.
 When an open tread staircase is combined with a rooflight and a glass floor, the maximum light can be achieved.

-Refresh Renovations NZ are renovation builders offering design and build services.
-To discuss how we can help bring additional design flair and natural light to your home or extension, please get in touch today using the enquiry form listed alongside, or if you would like to submit a more comprehensive enquiry, you can do so on the Get In Touch page.
+Refresh Renovations offer renovation design and build services.
+To discuss how we can help bring additional design flair and natural light to your home or extension, please get in touch today.